Griffith, New South Wales: Transport

-Griffith Airport has daily flights to Sydney (operated by Regional Express) and, from 15 July 2019, to Melbourne (operated by Sharp Airlines).
+Griffith Airport has daily flights to Sydney (operated by Rex Airlines) and, from 15 July 2019, to Melbourne (operated by Sharp Airlines).
 There are also regular flights to Broken Hill and Narrandera.

 Griffith Buslines operates buses through Griffith and surrounding towns and villages, with seven main services and routes.

 The railway reached Griffith on 3 July 1916 and since that date has provided a service transporting passengers and goods to and from the area.
 Regular goods trains continue, making it a unique railway centre.

 Griffith railway station is served by a twice weekly NSW TrainLink Xplorer service from Sydney.
-NSW TrainLink also operates a daily road coach service from Mildura to Wagga Wagga stopping at Griffith.
-This service connects at Wagga Wagga with NSW Trainlink rail services to Sydney and Melbourne.
+NSW TrainLink also operates several coach services connecting to Sydney–Melbourne XPT trains at either Wagga Wagga or Cootamundra: